sarachaourar/OSA/README.md

-# OSA Pipeline (Oil Spill Analysis)
+# OSA Pipeline (Oil Spill Analyser)

-This is a script fetches a Sentinel-1 and Sentinel-2 image for an area/time you specify, runs a segmentation model on the Sentinel-1 image to detect a potential oil spill, and packages the imagery, mask, shapefile, and a PDF report into a zip file.
+This is a script that fetches a Sentinel-1 and Sentinel-2 image from the openEO library for a specified area and time, runs a segmentation model on the Sentinel-1 image to detect a potential oil spill, and packages the imagery, mask, shapefile, and a PDF report into a zip file.